maksym-nezhurin/maksym-nezhurin/README.md

 ## I am a seasoned software engineer with over 8 years of extensive expertise in web development
 I specialize in JavaScript, ReactJS, and NodeJS technologies.

 My proficiency extends beyond mere coding; I derive immense satisfaction from working with data, leveraging my skills to transform and manipulate it in diverse ways.
-This enables me to craft compelling presentations that resonate effectively with end users.
 My commitment to excellence, coupled with a passion for innovation, has consistently driven the success of the projects I've been involved in.

 <!--